otavioschwanck/mood-nvim/handbook.md

 # Quick Tips

 - To navigate on telescope use C-j and C-k.
-- To command history on harpoon, use C-n and C-p.
+- To command history on telescope, use C-n and C-p.
 - M-c means Alt + c or Option + c

 # Buffer Navigation and Management